-As a Senior ProCap Officer, you will be asked to provide senior-level expertise and leadership in protection.
+As a Senior ProCap Advisers, you will be asked to provide senior-level expertise and leadership in protection.

-The Norwegian Refugee Council (NRC) contractually administers the Senior ProCap Officers who remain employees of the NRC while deployed to the UN.
-Although not regarded as official UN staff members, Senior ProCap Officers perform their duties under the authority and in full compliance with the UN agency/agencies to which they are seconded.
-During deployment the Officers will officially be regarded as Experts on Mission, or “Type II Gratis personnel”.
+The Norwegian Refugee Council (NRC) contractually administers the Senior ProCap Advisers who remain employees of the NRC while deployed to the UN.
+Although not regarded as official UN staff members, Senior ProCap Advisers perform their duties under the authority and in full compliance with the UN agency/agencies to which they are seconded.
+During deployment the Advisers will officially be regarded as Experts on Mission, or “Type II Gratis personnel”.

 The length of each contract/deployment is between six and twelve months.